zhuminjie/OpenSeesPyDoc/docs/ctestobj.rst

       There is only one global :class:`test` object.
       Creating another :class:`test` object
-      will automatically invalid the previous :class:`test` objects.
+      will automatically invalidate the previous :class:`test` objects.

 .. _test-class-methods: